-Internet Information Services (IIS) 7 introduces a new XML-based configuration system for storing your IIS settings that replaces the metabase that was used in IIS 6.0 and earlier.
+Internet Information Services (IIS) 7 and later use an XML-based configuration system for storing IIS settings which replaces the metabase that was used in IIS 6.0 and earlier.
 This new configuration system was introduced with ASP.NET and is based on a hierarchical system of management system that uses *.config files.
-The configuration files for IIS 7 are located in your %WinDir%\System32\Inetsrv\Config folder, and the primary configuration files are:
+The configuration files for IIS 7 and later are located in your %WinDir%\System32\Inetsrv\Config folder, and the primary configuration files are:

 - ApplicationHost.config - This configuration file stores the settings for all your Web sites and applications.

 - Administration.config - This configuration file stores the settings for IIS management.
-These settings include the list of management modules that are installed for the IIS Manager tool, as well as configuration settings that any management module uses.
+These settings include the list of management modules that are installed for the IIS Manager tool, as well as configuration settings for management modules.

-- Redirection.config - IIS 7 supports the management of several IIS servers from a single, centralized configuration file.
+- Redirection.config - IIS 7 and later support the management of several IIS servers from a single, centralized configuration file.
 This configuration file contains the settings that indicate the location where the centralized configuration files are stored.

 Note: Some settings can be delegated to Web.config files, which may override settings in the ApplicationHost.config file.
 In addition, settings that are not delegated cannot be added to Web.config files.

 The purpose of this configuration reference is to list the various configuration collections, elements, and attributes that are available for IIS 7 and later.
 Because of IIS's highly-customizable architecture, an element may not be configured unless the feature that consumes the settings that are listed in this reference is also installed.
 For example, a default installation of IIS 7 does not contain Digest authentication, so adding the settings for Digest authentication to your ApplicationHost.config will have no effect or may cause errors until the Digest authentication module is installed.